jcnimble/liri-node-app/README.md

    * Key information on a Movie  `movie-this`

 Additionally, LIRI demonstrates the power of the Node.js File System Module reading a text file and triggering a data response. `do-what-it-says`.
-As well as logging these responses to a seperate text file.
+This Module was also used to log movie searches to a text file.

 ## Getting Started